Japan women's national basketball team

-The Japan women's national basketball team is administered by the Japan Basketball Association.
+The Japan women's national basketball team, also known as Akatsuki Japan (アカツキジャパン), is the national team representing Japan in international basketball competitions.
+It is administered by the Japan Basketball Association.

 At the 2020 Summer Olympics, Japan won the silver medal, the nation's first Olympic basketball medal (for men or women) and became the first Asian team to reach the podium in women's basketball since China in 1992.
 The Japanese, which were coached by Tom Hovasse, excelled in an 87–71 win over France in the semi-finals before coming short 75–90 against the United States.
 Japan's Rui Machida set an Olympic record with 18 assists against France.